dragonnodejs/app-skeleton/README.md

 # DragonNode.js
 Framework to develop modular and testable Node.js applications
 - Separate configuration and implementation of modules
-- Allow to define configurations depends on the environment
 - Service container to use services from other modules or define new services in the modules
 - Allow to mock standard libraries and services for testing modules as independent units
 - Group modules to bundles and share them with other developers